teddyrowan/fifteen-million-merits/README.md

 # Fifteen Million Merits / FMMAdvertisementView

 This package FMMAdvertisementView is an accelerometer-based implementation of the dystopian advertising scheme featured in S01E02 of Black Mirror.
 The goal of the package is to detect user participation in watching pushed advertisements and pause the advertisement while the user is not participating.
-This should in theory increase the effectiveness of advertisements and increase the CPM towards app creators.

 That said, this is designed as a dystopian tech-demo not for commercial use.